yondonfu/opencollab-cli/README.md

 `opencollab init`

 Initializes a Mango repository in the current directory.
 Current directory must already have a Git repository.
+An Ethereum smart contract is created and the contract address is written to `.mango/contract`.

 ### Example: